rajvansia/Pneumonia-Clinical-Stability-Indicator/README.md

       - heart rate > 100
       - respiratory rate > 24

 ## Usage

 - Go to http://localhost:5931 in your browser to view the frontend.
 - View an API endpoint by going to http://localhost:5839/patients.
+- View the FHIR server frontend by going to http://localhost:8080

 ## Architecture

+## Backend

 The *backend* talks to the FHIR server and encapsulates the logic for identifying relevant patients and resources.
 For each patient, the data are passed into the *model* which applies the expert rules to determine if a CAP patient is "clinically stable".
 The result of this is augmented onto the data payload and then sent to *frontend* which renders the information.

-## Backend

 ## Model